-The financial statements have been prepared assuming that the Company will continue as a going concern, which contemplates continuity of operations, realization of assets, and liquidation of liabilities in the normal course of business.
+The Company's financial statements have been prepared assuming that it will continue as a going concern, which contemplates continuity of operations, realization of assets, and liquidation of liabilities in the normal course of business.

-As reflected in the financial statements, the Company had an accumulated deficit at May 31, 2014 and a net loss for the reporting period then ended.
+As reflected in the financial statements, the Company had an accumulated deficit at August 31, 2014, a net loss and net cash used in operating activities for the reporting period then ended.
 These factors raise substantial doubt about the Company's ability to continue as a going concern.